hesamshayegan/WarmUp/README.md

 Frontend Learning Outcomes:

-1. **Performance Optimization**: I acquired the ability to enhance performance, reduce loading times, and manage side effects effectively by leveraging React hooks, including useEffect and useRef.
+1. **Performance Optimization**: I acquired the ability to enhance performance, reduce loading times, and manage side effects effectively by leveraging React hooks, including useEffect, useState, and useContext.

 2. **Effective State Management**: I learned how to proficiently manage and manipulate state, ensuring data integrity and delivering a seamless user experience.